scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 In general, Scala works on JDK 11+, including GraalVM, but it probably won't take special advantage of features that were added after JDK 8.
 See [below](#jdk-11-compatibility-notes).

-Lightbend offers [commercial support](https://www.lightbend.com/lightbend-platform-subscription) for Scala.
+Lightbend offers [commercial support](https://www.lightbend.com/lightbend-platform-subscription) for Scala 2.
 The linked page includes contact information for inquiring about supported and recommended versions.

 ## Running versus compiling